chittaranjankakati/Digital-Dice/README.md

-# Digital-Dice
-An Arduino Uno project that simulates a digital dice with an LCD display, rolling animation, and button input.

 # 🎲 Arduino Digital Dice

 A digital dice built using an **Arduino Uno**, **16×2 LCD**, and **push button**.
 The project simulates a real electronic dice with a startup animation, loading screen, rolling effect, and random dice generation.